Children and Youth

 The Nursery (0 – 3 years old)

-Available during our 9:00am and 11:00am Sunday services, as well as most special events.
+Available during our 8:45am and 11:00am Sunday services, as well as most special events.
 Christ the Redeemer’s nursery provides a safe space for our smallest parishioners to work, sing, and fall in love with Jesus.
-The purpose of the toddler ministry is to prepare the hearts and minds of 0 – 3 year-olds for Level I of our children’s formation program, Catechesis of the Good Shepherd.
+The toddler ministry prepares the hearts and minds of 0 – 3 year-olds for Level I of our children’s formation program, Catechesis of the Good Shepherd.
 (However, if a 3 year-old child is ready to move into Catechesis, this is encouraged!)
 We take the safety of our children very seriously.
 All of our wonderfully loving, dedicated volunteers have undergone formal vetting and training processes, including background checks on both state and national levels and SafeChurch Training.